James-Yu/LaTeX-Workshop/docs/security-hardening.md

 Mitigation:

-The secure build ignores magic command comments that would otherwise alter tool or recipe selection from inside TeX source files.
-Root detection support is kept separately, but build-command selection is no longer changeable from document comments.
+The secure build ignores magic command comments that would otherwise alter root, tool, or recipe selection from inside TeX source files.
+Secure build and viewer flows no longer change behavior based on `%!TEX root` or build-control magic comments embedded in documents.

 ### 4. Disabled non-essential command surfaces